cbolson/ticket-event/README.md

 # Ticket Event

-# Description

-Ticket Event developed as an icodethis.com daily challenge (link below)
+Ticket Event interface developed as an icodethis.com daily challenge (link below)

 # About